netzpirat/haml-coffee/README.md

 ## Installation

-Haml CoffeeScript isn't available in NPM now, you'll have to clone the repository and install it with `npm install`:
+Haml Coffee isn't available in NPM now, you'll have to clone the repository and install it with `npm install`:

 ```bash
 $ git clone git://github.com/9elements/haml-coffee.git